dev-bootcamp-2019/simple-bank-lglaves/README.md

 ### A note on testing

 Check out the testing files to see how tests are implemented in JavaScript.
 We will go over the details of implementing tests later in the course.

+### Checking the Travis Build
+- The .travis.yml file was already set up for the Simple Bank Exercise.
+- Getting the build to work requires signing up to Travis-ci.com using your GitHub login.
+- Now that you have completed signing up with Travis-ci, a new commit should trigger a Travis CI build.